hammelm/mempeek/README.md

         <expr1> ^ <expr2>       bitwise XOR of <expr1> and <expr2>
         ~ <expr>                bitwise NOT of <expr>

-Boolean operators (expressions are treated as true or false by these operators, a value of zero is false, all other values are true.
+Boolean operators (expressions are treated as true or false by these operators.
+A value of zero is false, all other values are true.
 The result of logical operators is 0 for false and -1 for true ):